sohhamm/reactjs.org/beta/src/pages/learn/thinking-in-effects.md

 They're not valid dependencies because they don't participate in the React rendering flow.
 Changing a mutable value doesn't trigger a re-render, so React wouldn't know to re-run the Effect.
 However, if there is a way to subscribe to the changes of the mutable value you're interested in, you can [synchronize it with the React state](/learn/you-might-not-need-an-effect#subscribing-to-an-external-store), and then use that React state variable as a dependency of your Effect.

+Values that are guaranteed to be the same on every render can be omitted.
+For example, the `ref` wrapper object returned from [`useRef`](/apis/useref) and the `set` function returned by [`useState`](/apis/usestate) are *stable,* i.e. guaranteed to never change between re-renders by React.
+You can omit them from the list.
+However, the dependency linter may ask you to include them if it can't verify that they're directly coming from React (for example, if you pass them from a parent component).
+In that case you should specify them.

 Objects and functions can be dependencies, but you need to be careful:

 ```js